 One of the most important and essential responsibilities of a conveyancer is the preparation of all the documents needed in your real estate transaction.
 Your conveyancer will manage the transfer documents to ensure the property is rightfully and legally transferred to or from your name.
 It’s also the conveyancer’s job to ensure that the documents comply with legal regulations in your respective territory or state.

 A conveyancer will carry out all the relevant searches required in your respective jurisdiction and also prepare all the relevant settlement documents.
 A lot of people don’t know this but when you purchase property, any debt or negative interest on the property will be transferred to you once it settles in your name if you don’t do your due diligence.
 The conveyancing solicitors job is to protect you by undertaking the relevant enquiries and ensuring the relevant adjustments are made at settlement.
 If there is any debt on the property (which is quite common even in small amounts), the conveyancer prepares the statement of adjustments and ensure you don’t inherit any of these issues (if you are the buyer).

-EXAMPLES OF SEARCHES THAT A CONVEYANCING SOLICITOR MAY DO
+EXAMPLES OF SEARCHES THAT A CONVEYANCER OR SOLICITOR DOES

 Title search: to ensure the property belongs to the seller and confirm whether any debts or liabilities exist on the property

 Local authority searches: check whether there are any future plans to develop the area upon which the land lies (ie. build a motorway, develop an apartment complex etc)

 Risk of bushfire, flood etc: weigh up the risk of whether the land is prone to bush fires or severe flooding